 This is very common.
 Students may have felt pressure to decide even before they had enough information.
 In fact, federal financial aid requires students to declare an educational goal in order to qualify.
 But, hasty decisions may negatively affect motivation and success.
 So, it is wise to encourage them to continue their exploration - we are here to help!

-My child is thinking about a career that I believe is not very practical.
+A student is thinking about a career that I believe is not very practical.
 What should I say to them?

+Not without their permission.
 Federal law (Family Educational Rights and Privacy Act) prevents school officials from disclosing personally identifiable education records about college students, or allowing inspection of their records without the student’s written permission (certain exceptions are covered by the law).